Stone-Path-Engineering/events/_posts/2024-11-19-firmware-fellowship.md

 **Place:** TBD - See below.

-Firmware Fellowship aims to be the group to discuss best practices around embedded firmware.
+Firmware Fellowship is a new event hosted by Iowans of Things.
+The goal for these events is to discuss best practices around embedded firmware.
 It will be very similar to WebGeeks and user groups for specific languages where someone presents a topic or hosts a workshop.
 Topics will be more specific to firmware development than the Hardware Hangout topics.

-This first Firmware Fellowship, the topic is Continuous Integration (CI) for bare-metal MCU projects.
+The topic for the first Firmware Fellowship is Continuous Integration (CI) for bare-metal MCU projects.
 Bailey Steinfadt will share her experiences with using Git, Docker, and online CI tools to improve the development process for such projects.
 She will walk through her [demo project](https://github.com/Stone-Path-Engineering/demo-pic18) for building and releasing artifacts through GitHub Actions.

 ![Icon](/assets/images/icon_firmware.png){:height="250px" width="250px"}